bonildav/DigitalKubernetes/README.md

 -LoadBalancer to expose our db

                                                   -step 6 -
-Once we validate our pod and the deployment is healthy, we are going to test the "Aw3s0m3" password.
+Once we validate our pod and the deployment health, we are going to test the "Aw3s0m3" password.

 Run
 kubectl get service postgres-digital-lb